-- Pre-registration is required for the Accuplacer and TEAS. - The Accuplacer and TEAS are both offered remotely (comfort of your home).
-There will be no on-campus assessments/exams - Students may inquire with the Enrollment Office about changing their scheduled exam date.
-Changes will be subject to availability. - TEAS-Students who do not attend their scheduled exam date will not receive a refund or the ability to transfer their exam fee. - For disability accommodations please contact the Disability Counselor disability@kvcc.me.edu or 453-5150 - Information about preparatory workshops contact the Learning Commons lc@kvcc.me.edu or 453-5084 enrollment@kvcc.me.edu
+- Pre-registration is required for the TEAS. - Students may inquire with the Enrollment Office about changing their scheduled exam date.
+Changes will be subject to availability. - TEAS-Students who do not attend their scheduled exam date will not receive a refund or the ability to transfer their exam fee.

+the Disability Counselor disability@kvcc.me.edu or 453-5150

+• Information about preparatory workshops contact the Learning Commons Ic@kvcc.me.edu or 453-5084 enrollment@kvcc.me.edu